SEO for ebooks, books, and authors is a term that probably makes most writers shudder at the thought.

 This is a very bad link for SEO – You can buy my book here.

-This is a great link for SEO – Available now – A spy thriller – Louis, the life of a real British Secret Service wartime spy.
+This is an excellent link for SEO – Available now – A spy thriller – Louis, the life of a real British Secret Service wartime spy.

-Of course, there is a lot more advanced methods of using and exploiting SEO for books, but with these few ideas above, you can improve your SEO for your author name and books very quickly.
+But with these few ideas above, you can quickly improve your SEO for your author name and books.

-If you would like to know more about SEO for books on Amazon, you can read this article about using metadata to increase book discoverability on Amazon.
+Would you like to know more about SEO for books on Amazon?
+You can read this article about using metadata to increase book discoverability on Amazon.